 May: St. John, U. S. Virgin Islands

-May - June: Russia
+May - June: Russia (currently on hold)

-A good time to visit the vast country of Russia, with rivers thawing and flowers blooming.
+Spring is a good time to visit the vast country of Russia, with rivers thawing and flowers blooming.
 We could explore St. Petersburg (Resurrection Church, Peter & Paul Cathedral, Peterhof Palace, Faberge Museum, State Hermitage Museum, Catherine Palace, Mariinsky Theatre, Yusupov Palace, New Hollad Island, lodging at Petr Hotel), Moscow (Saint Basil's Cathedral, Bolshoi Theatre, Izmailovsky Market, Sanduny Baths, Park Zaryadye, Cafe Pushkin, Novodevichy Convent, VDNH Park, lodging at Hotel Kempinski), and the Golden Ring town of Suzdal (Savior Monastery of St. Euthymius, Kremlin, Nikolskaya wooden church, Museum of Wooden Architecture, river boat ride, lodging at Medvezhy Ugol B&B).
 We'll purchase rail tickets online.

 June - September: American Samoa National Park